ali-exacute/warmenu/README.md

 WarMenu.IsItemSelected()
 -- See Usage section for more details

+WarMenu.resetSelectedOption()
+-- Reset selected options to index 1 (could be useful if the changes remove some items from the menu)

 WarMenu.End() -- Processing key events and menu logic, use it in loop